-An AU was assessed as Impaired for aquatic life when greater than 10% of samples were greater than 40 $\mu g/l$.
+An AU was assessed as Impaired for aquatic life when greater than 10% of samples were greater than 40 μ g/l.
 A minimum of 10 samples was needed to rate the water as Impaired.
 This is a category 5 listing requiring a TMDL.

 If the 10% criterion was exceeded and fewer than 10 samples were collected the AU was not rated and targeted for further sampling.
 Some reservoirs in North Carolina are sampled fewer than 10 times during the assessment period.
 These data are used to document eutrophication issues.
 Reservoirs are targeted for increased monitoring to determine if there is a standards violation using the above methodology.
-This is a category 3a listing not requiring a TMDL.